 How do I control fleas?

-- It is best not to wait until fleas are seen on your pet before commencing treatment
+- Common treatments can be given orally or topically, with the monthly or quarterly chews being the most popular.
+It is best not to wait until fleas are seen on your pet before commencing treatment.

 - Vacuum carpets and rugs regularly